CyDragon80/node-xml-csharp-cereal/README.md

 This a module to provide XML object serialization in Nodejs.
 It is meant to be at least somewhat compatible with XML from/to the C# XmlSerializer (and DataContractSerializer with a little work).

-This module has no dependencies.
+This module has no dependencies (except for one of the supported XML libraries).
 Other heavier packages might be created that import this module and other dependencies for those who want a particular feature set out-of-the-box.

 ## Motivation

-The original author could not find a XML serializer for Nodejs that just took class instances to XML and back, so this meager one was started.
+The original author could not find an XML serializer for Nodejs that just took class instances to XML and back, so this meager one was started.
 Links to alternative or derivative libraries may be added to this readme section over time to help others searching for similar solutions.
 * [xml-csharp-cereal](https://www.npmjs.com/package/xml-csharp-cereal) - This one.
 * [xml-decorators](https://www.npmjs.com/package/xml-decorators) - Interesting typescript module using decorators rather than templates.
 Currently only serializes to XML, but that could change.